This article was last updated Nov. 15, 2022.

-- Determine if an employee can do their job remotely.
-Employees may have varying situations.
+- Determine if an employee can do their job remotely and encourage them to work from home in the case of illness, and understand that situations vary.
 For instance, someone may feel fine but they could still be contagious.
 Others may be extremely ill with little bouts of energy throughout the day, and others may simply be living with someone who is contagious and don’t want to spread it further.
 Having the option for your employee to do their job from home can help them determine a schedule that works best for them while they are on the mend.

 Will the flu and COVID-19 become worse during fall and winter?

-By encouraging your employees to receive their routine vaccinations even during the pandemic is essential for protecting individuals and communities from vaccine-preventable diseases and outbreaks.
+Encouraging your employees to receive their routine vaccinations is essential for protecting individuals and communities from vaccine-preventable diseases and outbreaks.

 Will a flu shot help protect employees from COVID-19?